Measles: History

-Measles is of zoonotic origin, having evolved from rinderpest, which infects cattle.
-A precursor of the measles began causing infections in humans as early as the 4th century BC or as late as after AD 500.
-The Antonine Plague of AD 165–180 has been speculated to have been measles, but the actual cause of this plague is unknown and smallpox is a more likely cause.
-The first systematic description of measles, and its distinction from smallpox and chickenpox, is credited to the Persian physician Muhammad ibn Zakariya al-Razi (860–932), who published The Book of Smallpox and Measles.
-At the time of Razi's book, it is believed that outbreaks were still limited and that the virus was not fully adapted to humans.
-Sometime between AD 1100 and 1200, the measles virus fully diverged from rinderpest, becoming a distinct virus that infects humans.
-This agrees with the observation that measles requires a susceptible population of >500,000 to sustain an epidemic, a situation that occurred in historic times following the growth of medieval European cities.
+Measles is of zoonotic origin, having evolved from rinderpest, which infected cattle.
+A precursor of the measles began causing infections in humans as early as the 4th century BC or as late as after 500 AD.
+The Antonine Plague of 165–180 AD has been speculated to have been measles, but the actual cause of this plague is unknown and smallpox is a more likely cause.
+The first systematic description of measles as distinct from smallpox and chickenpox is credited to the Persian physician Muhammad ibn Zakariya al-Razi (860–932), who published The Book of Smallpox and Measles.
+He described it as "more to be dreaded than smallpox".
+It is believed that, at the time of Razi's book, outbreaks were still limited and the virus was not fully adapted to humans.
+Sometime between 1100 and 1200 AD, the measles virus fully diverged from rinderpest, becoming a distinct virus that infects humans.
+This agrees with the observation that measles requires a susceptible population of over 500,000 to sustain an epidemic, a situation that occurred in historic times following the growth of medieval European cities.

 Measles is an endemic disease, meaning it has been continually present in a community and many people develop resistance.
 In populations not exposed to measles, exposure to the new disease can be devastating.
 In 1529, a measles outbreak in Cuba killed two-thirds of those indigenous people who had previously survived smallpox.
 Two years later, measles was responsible for the deaths of half the population of Honduras, and it has ravaged Mexico, Central America, and the Inca civilization.

-Between roughly 1855 and 2005, measles is estimated to have killed about 200 million people worldwide.